-Award and Loan Acceptance - if you are accepting your awards and/or loans as stated on your official Financial Aid award offer notification letter, there is no need to return the letter to the Office of Financial Aid.
+Award and Loan Acceptance - if you are accepting your awards and/or loans as stated on your Financial Aid Offer notification, there is no need to return the letter to the Office of Financial Aid.

-However, if you wish to reduce or decline a financial aid assistance offer to you on your official offer notification letter, you must state the change in writing within fourteen (14) days of receiving your official award offer.
+However, if you wish to reduce or decline a loan offer on your Financial Aid offer notification, you must state the change in writing within fourteen (14) days of receiving your award offer notification.

-Send your changes from your BU email address account to the Office of Financial Aid's email financialaid@ben.edu.
+Send your changes from your BU email address account to the Office of Financial Aid's email at financialaid@ben.edu